Family picture

 Gulnara Roll, Head, Global ABC Secretariat, Head, UNEP Cities Unit

-Gulnara Roll, Head, GlobalABC Secretariat, Head, UNEP Cities Unit
+Gulnara Roll, Head, GlobalABC Secretariat

 Judy Zakreski, International Code Council (ICC), highlighted ICC’s work to facilitate the development of building codes and standards aimed at safety and affordability.
 Zakreski emphasized that compliance solutions must be considered holistically within a regulatory context and must reflect local needs.
 She pointed to a typology of buildings created by the International Building Quality Centre, which encourages thinking about codes and regulations in terms of different types of construction: engineered, vernacular, and informal.
 Zakreski said enhancing capacity must be supported when codes and standards are adopted and that resilience is an essential consideration in holistic approaches to regulating built environments.

 Mina Hasman, Co-Chair of Climate Action Expert Advisory Group, Royal Institute of British Architects (RIBA), highlighted RIBA’s work to develop a Net Zero Carbon Buildings Standard with a single methodology, which can be a “blueprint” for carbon assessments.
-Hasman underscored that the standard, which is voluntary, is aligned with the Paris Agreement’s 1.5°C ambition and sets benchmarks that are verifiable on an annual basis.
+Hasman underscored that the standard, which is voluntary, is aligned with the Paris Agreement’s 1.5°C temperature goal and sets benchmarks that are verifiable on an annual basis.
 The standard is aimed at a wide range of stakeholders, from designers to investors and policymakers.

 Illya Azaroff, FAIA, 2023-2025 At-large Director